Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Study Design

-As outlined by Stol and Fitzgerald in the ABC framework \cite{stol2018abc}, empirical studies that seek input and opinions from experts to evaluate or validate research artifacts are collectively known as judgment studies.
-These methods rely on the expertise and judgment of individuals with relevant domain knowledge, typically presenting experts with targeted questions or scenarios to elicit feedback that supports informed assessment.

-A specific type of judgment study is an evaluation study, which centers on the structured assessment of artifacts by domain experts \cite{stol2018abc}.
-Therefore, in this study, we employ the evaluation study to investigate how software engineering experts perceive the interpretability and usefulness of XAI outputs in the task of classifying ATD from Jira issues.
-Specifically, we present experts with model predictions and explanation outputs generated by LIME and SHAP.
-Experts are asked to evaluate each explanation based on dimensions such as clarity, relevance to architectural concerns, actionability, and the degree to which the explanation supports trust in the model's decision.
-The findings from this evaluation provide insights into the interpretability of current XAI techniques and their potential to support practical decision-making in software engineering tasks involving technical debt.
+In this study, SE experts were presented with model predictions and explanation outputs generated by LIME and SHAP.
+They were then asked to evaluate each explanation across dimensions such as clarity, relevance to architectural concerns, actionability, and support for trust in the model's decision.
+This evaluation provides insight into how well current XAI techniques support ATD-related decision making.
+To answer RQ3, we evaluated explanation quality through an expert judgment study using a structured questionnaire.
+Experts assessed LIME and SHAP explanations across eight dimensions derived from prior XAI work, namely trustworthiness, informativeness, interactivity, fairness, confidence, accessibility, causality, and transferability.

-To recruit experts for this evaluation study, we specifically targeted software engineering researchers with at least five years of experience in technical debt, SATD, and software architecture.
-Candidates were identified by reviewing author lists from prominent publications in the field and through recommendations from academic advisors and established researchers.
-Invitations to participate were distributed via email, as well as through personal contacts and professional networks within the software engineering research community.
-By selecting researchers with relevant expertise and substantial experience, we ensured that the recruited experts possess the necessary background to critically assess the interpretability and trustworthiness of XAI explanations in the context of ATD detection.
+To recruit experts, we targeted SE researchers at the rank of associate professor or above, with at least five years of experience in technical debt, SATD, and software architecture.
+Candidates were identified from prominent publications in the field and through recommendations from academic advisors and established researchers.
+Invitations were distributed via email and personal contacts within the SE research community.